-Both teams had chances to make the breakthrough in the derby game but neither could find the back of the net as the points were shared in Week Seven.
+Both teams had chances to make the breakthrough in the derby game but neither could find the back of the net as the points were shared on matchday seven.

 Five of the last six La Liga meetings between the two teams have now finished level, and the result keeps Real Madrid top of the table on 15 points - one point clear of third-placed Atletico.

 Bale again came close in the 18th minute as he headed over the crossbar from inside the Atletico box, and the Welshman, like Hazard, was finding a lot of space when the ball was turned over in midfield.